Our #SpendLikeItMatters Guide for Seattle University is our guide and list diverse-owned small businesses near Seattle University.

 Intentionalist believes that where we spend our money matters, and we make it easy for folks to support their local community by spending money at small businesses owned by women, people of color, veterans, LGBTQ, families, and differently-abled people.
 You can read more about our mission here.

-We’ve created a brief guide to nearby businesses just for you!
+We’ve created a brief guide of small businesses near Seattle University just for you!
 You can reference this page whenever you’re out spending in the community.
 If you’re looking for spots in other neighborhoods (or other states!) you can search on our site to find businesses near you!
 Lastly, you can suggest any businesses we’re missing and help us grow our database!

 #SpendLikeItMatters: A Nice, Long Intentional-LIST for Eating and Drinking Near Seattle University